anujramesh/python-netcat/README.md

         description='BHP Net Tool',
         formatter_class=argparse.RawDescriptionHelpFormatter,
 ```
-- Example usage, as shown below, is provided that the program will display when the user invokes it with `--help`
+- Example usage, as shown below, that the program will display when the user invokes it with `--help`
 ```
         epilog=textwrap.dedent('''Example:
             netcat.py -t 192.168.1.108 -p 5555 -l -c # command shell